 Purcell real estate is some of the most expensive in Oklahoma, although Purcell house values don't compare to the most expensive real estate in the U.S.

-Purcell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Purcell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Purcell is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Purcell who work in office and administrative support (13.12%), management occupations (12.51%), and sales jobs (9.23%).

 Purcell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.